cassidyjames/cassidyjames.github.io/_posts/2022-10-18-moment-cases-pixel-7-lenses-guarantee.md

 In 2017, just a month before Pixel 2 was released, Moment went so far as to provide [a "guarantee"](https://www.youtube.com/watch?v=j1fwXPVr_jY) that they would "make new photo cases for iPhone, Pixel, and Galaxy devices from here until the end of cell phones!”
 The video ends with a link to **shopmoment.com/guarantee**, which at the time lead to an accompanying web page repeating the “Photo Case Upgrade Guarantee.”
 However, after just five years they've seemingly reneged on their guarantee and no longer offer M-Series photo cases for the Pixel 6a and Pixel 7 phones.

+{% include youtube.html id="j1fwXPVr_jY" %}

+In their [Pixel 7 case Q&A section](https://www.shopmoment.com/products/moment-case-for-pixel-7-with-mforce/7-black), Moment cites “changes in the field of view of the onboard cameras” of the Pixel 7 series for their lack of M-Series lens support.
+Curiously, Moment _did_ make an M-Series lens mount case for Pixel 6 series which shares the same main sensor as the Pixel 7 series, but warned that “M-Series lenses may vignette when used with Pixel 6 & Pixel 6 Pro.”

+Starting with the Pixel 6a (which reused the sensor from the Pixel 5), the Moment Case lacks the M-Series mounting hardware altogether.
+Despite this, Moment still lists the cases at the same $50 price point as previous models that supported their lenses.
+To make matters worse, their clip-on [M-Series Lens Mount](https://www.shopmoment.com/products/m-series-lens-mount/) does not support the Pixel 7 series, either, as it doesn’t fit over the phones' camera bar.

 <figure markdown="1">
 ![Pixel 6 and Pixel 7 Moment Cases]({{ page.image }}){: .card }
 <figcaption markdown="1">
 **Left:** Moment Case for Pixel 6 | **Right:** Moment Case for Pixel 7
 </figcaption>
 </figure>

-In their [Pixel 7 case Q&A section](https://www.shopmoment.com/products/moment-case-for-pixel-7-with-mforce/7-black), Moment cites “changes in the field of view of the onboard cameras” of the Pixel 7 series for their lack of M-Series lens support.
-Curiously, Moment _did_ make an M-Series lens mount case for Pixel 6 series which shares the same main sensor as the Pixel 7 series, but warned that “M-Series lenses may vignette when used with Pixel 6 & Pixel 6 Pro.”

-Starting with the Pixel 6a (which reused the sensor from the Pixel 5), the Moment Case lacks the M-Series mounting hardware altogether.
-Despite this, Moment still lists the cases at the same $50 price point as previous models that supported their lenses.
-To make matters worse, their clip-on [M-Series Lens Mount](https://www.shopmoment.com/products/m-series-lens-mount/) does not support the Pixel 7 series, either, as it doesn’t fit over the phones' camera bar.

 Curiously, according to The Internet Archive Wayback Machine, Moment [updated their guarantee page](http://web.archive.org/web/20201112030605/https://www.shopmoment.com/guarantee) to redirect to a generic warranty page some time between September and November, 2020.
 The [video version of the guarantee](https://www.youtube.com/watch?v=j1fwXPVr_jY) is still public on YouTube, however.